Summer Football - The Arguments

 …will lead to fewer postponements * probably true, although not wholly postponements in recent years have been due to

-... failure to raise a side, refusal to play after UEFA games
+... and failure to raise a side, even refusal to play after UEFA games

 …will lead to better pitches